mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ##### 4.2.2.7 Image Generation: Set Randomness {#set-randomness}

-Use this microflow to set the *Seed* and *CfgScale* attributes of your GenAICommons.ImageOptions object conviniently.
+Use this microflow to set the *Seed* and *CfgScale* attributes of your GenAICommons.ImageOptions object.
 These attributes can be used to influence the randomness of the image generation.

-For more information, please refer to the specific model documentation, e.g. [Titan Image Generator G1](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-image.html).
+For more information, please refer to the specific model documentation such as [Titan Image Generator G1](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-titan-image.html).

 This operation corresponds to the **ImageOptions_SetRandomness** microflow.